Illinois Hunting License - Steps to Buy Your IL Hunters License

 Resident Licenses

-A resident is a person who has lived in Illinois for at least 30 days.
+A resident is an individual who has resided in Illinois for at least 30 consecutive days.
 Active-duty military members are considered residents.
 All Illinois residents must have a resident hunting license.
 If using firearms, they must also have a Firearm Owner Identification (FOID) Card.

 • Resident Hunting License Required for Illinois residents aged 16 and older to hunt.
 Does not include deer or turkey permits, stamps, or waterfowl endorsements.